 Now, that we have our mathematical modeling with the equation , we can use induction to conclude that .
 In our original question we asked which ride we visited the most, which with our new notation becomes for which the value is maximal?
 Of course, this index depends on .
 Moreover, as we have seen with the 1-2-3 graph before, this index can alternate depending on whether is even or odd.
 Actually computing or can be rather hard in general, but luckily for us, linear algebra has exactly the tool to try and solve this problem – eigenvectors and eigenvalues.

 Recall that an eigenvector corresponding to an eigenvalue for the matrix is a vector satisfying .
-For such vectors, it is very easy to compute which is simply .
+For such vector, it is very easy to compute which is simply .
 More generally, if where are eigenvectors corresponding to eigenvalues , then .
 Finally, we say that is diagonalizable if it has some basis of eigenvectors, in which case we can use the argument above for every vector.
 In particular, we could use this to find what is .

 Finding the eigenvalues is usually done by finding the roots of the characteristic polynomial, which is not an easy task in general.
 However, our matrix is not any general matrix – it comes from a graph.
-To visualize what is an eigenvector we attach each to the corresponding -th vertex, and then simply says that for each we have that is the “average” of the entering him from neighboring vertices.
+To visualize what is an eigenvector we attach each to the corresponding -th vertex, and then simply says that for each we have that is the “average” of the entering it from neighboring vertices.
 However, this is not the standard average – the weight that we attach to each is the weight that we have on the corresponding edge it moves on.

 For example in the graph above, should be equal to (blue arrows), while (red arrows).